poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 Lastly, I find that changing my screen time password every month helps me stay aware.
 The more comfortable I am with the 8 buttons it takes to open Instagram, the less helpful this is.

+## Set up messaging on your computer

+One of the beautiful parts of technology is its ability to keep you connected to friends and family, people you care about.
+Especially when working from home, I find texting to be overwhelmingly positive, and not too distracting.
+I keep messages on my computer, which allows me to implement the next step easily.

+If you're on iPhone, iMessage makes this easy.
+Android is simple as well, following [this guide by Google](https://support.google.com/messages/answer/7611075?hl=en).

 ## Hide your phone

-I find that if I can see my phone, it can still distract me.
+If I can see my phone, it can still distract me.
 If I'm doing important/urgent work, then this isn't a problem, but if I'm in a highly procrastinatory mood then my brain is in total flight-from-responsibilities mode.
 So, I take my phone and chuck it onto the couch.
 Or I put it in my silverware drawer.
-Sometimes I put it in the bathroom, and if it's really bad, I put it in a first class envelope with my return address and drop it in the nearest mailbox (it'll come back eventually, right?)
+Sometimes I put it in the bathroom, and if it's really bad, I put it in a first class envelope with my return address and drop it in the nearest mailbox (it'll come back eventually, right?).

 I'm kidding on the last part, but I'm serious when I say that this is plain and simple the most effective strategy when you're trying to achieve deep work.

 Sadly, sometimes with my phone in the other room, I still waste my own time on my computer.
 The fucked up part about technology is that it makes it all too easy to avoid work.
-Laziness is rewarded with dopamine hits, and I rarely need to break through the wall of procrastination.
+Laziness is rewarded with dopamine hits.
+Breaking procrastination is a muscle that gets stronger with time, technology helps me avoid working out this muscle.

 Because of this, I've worked to implement similar strategies on my computer, so that I can own more of my time and force myself to work.